How do I make a complaint against the Department of Health

 - difficulty in contacting the correct office, branch or person

 - incorrect information or guidance issued by the Department

-The procedure set out below explains how you can make a complaint about the quality of our services.
-Please note that there are separate complaints procedures in place for any dealings with health and social care organisations.
+The procedures set out below explains how you can make a complaint about the quality of our services.
+Please note that there are separate complaints procedures in place for any dealings with health and social care organisations outlined below.